Department of Finance (Northern Ireland): Responsibilities

+Lay Observer for Northern Ireland

+The Lay Observer for Northern Ireland is an independent, special agency of the Department of Finance in Northern Ireland.

 History

 A Ministry of Finance was established on the formation of Northern Ireland in June 1921.
 A finance ministry also existed in the 1974 Northern Ireland Executive and became known as the Department of Finance and Personnel under direct rule.

 Following a referendum on the Belfast Agreement on 23 May 1998 and the granting of royal assent to the Northern Ireland Act 1998 on 19 November 1998, a Northern Ireland Assembly and Northern Ireland Executive were established by the United Kingdom Government under Prime Minister Tony Blair.
 The process was known as devolution and was set up to return devolved legislative powers to Northern Ireland.
 DFP is therefore one of six direct rule Northern Ireland departments which continued in existence after devolution in December 1999 by the Northern Ireland Act 1998 and The Departments (Northern Ireland) Order 1999.

 A devolved minister first took office on 2 December 1999.
 Devolution was suspended for four periods, during which the department came under the responsibility of direct rule ministers from the Northern Ireland Office: